 - Wait a few moments before seeing a window showing different files you can remove.

 - Tick the box next to those you wish to remove.

 How to Free Up Space from Your C Drive on Windows

-The easiest solution for cleaning a C drive on Windows is to use the Disc Cleanup.
-Windows computers are already equipped with this program, so you don’t need to download it.
+The easiest solution for cleaning a C drive on Windows is to use Disc Cleanup.
+Windows computers already have this program equipped, so you don’t need to download it.
 Here’s how to use it: